SacuL/rust/windows_install.md

 The recommended installation method for Windows is through the [RUSTUP-INIT.EXE tool](https://www.rust-lang.org/tools/install).

 The setup will first ask if you want to customize the intallation.
-Selection the default values by selecting "1".
+Select the default values by typing "1".

 ![windows_install_1](images/windows_install_1.png)